Arc1hy/SMS-Spoofer/README.md

 # SMS-Spoofer
-SMS spoofer using free api, (2$ free credit). you can send with a webhook.
+SMS spoofer using free api, (2$ free credit). you can send message with discord bot.

 **How to use**